alph4byt3/subrecon/README.md

 - GO path set in PATH
 - MassDNS
 - Subfinder with config file in 'Misc' directory
-- Amass with config file in 'Misc' directory
 - ShuffleDNS
 - Httpx
 - Subdomain wordlist in 'Misc/wordlists' directory